douglasbagnall/p4wn/README.rst

 state.findmove(depth)
 +++++++++++++++++++++

-This finds the computer's moves. ``state`` is the object returned by ``p4_new_game()``, and ``depth`` is an integer 1 less than the depth of the desired search.
+This finds the computer’s moves. ``state`` is the object returned by ``p4_new_game()``, and ``depth`` is an integer 1 less than the depth of the desired search.
 That is, a ``3`` will give you a 4-ply search.